-MYDOMAINE: What’s the number one cleaning mistake people make with rugs?
+MYDOMAINE: What’s the number-one cleaning mistake people make with rugs?

 MD: What’s the most common mistake people make with small rugs?

-MD: When do you need a rug pad, and why?
+MD: When do you need a rug pad—and why?

-AL: Always, except for on carpet.
+AL: Always, except underneath carpeting.